nhjschulz/cfsm/README.md

  #### The Small Mario Process Operation

-Our Process operations are also trivial.
+Our process operations are also trivial.
 We just print a line that fits to the current Mario personality.

 In real applications you have to make a decision what to do during cyclic processing and event signaling.
 Our Mario model is event driven.
 That's why the transition logic and action where placed into the event operation handler.
-If your logic follows a polling model, you likely do this in the processing operation here instead.
+If your logic follows a polling model, you likely implement this in the processing operation instead.

 ``` C
 static void SmallMario_onProcess(cfsm_Fsm * fsm)